emazack/money-tracking-app/README.md

-# money-tracking-app
+# Unit test with jest on money-tracking-app
-App to track money test unit driven
+ Unit test working on an money app